-Florida National University has developed the following Policies and Procedures regarding verification of information provided by applicants for Federal Aid under the Title IV Program
+Florida National University has developed the following Policies and Procedures regarding verification of information provided by applicants for federal student aid funds under the Title IV Programs:

-- 1. Only those students who are selected for verification by the Department of Education will be required to submit supporting documentation. - 2.
-No Pell or Campus Based Funds will be disbursed prior to the completion of verification. - 3.
-The institution prior to the completion of verification will certify a Federal Family Education Student Loan application.
-However, the student has but 45 days from the time the check arrives to the institution to provide the necessary documentation.
-If not completed by that time the check will be returned to the lender. - 4.
-For the Federal Pell Grant the student will have until 120 days after his/her last day of attendance or the end of the academic year, whichever is earlier, to complete verification.
-However, in the interim the

-- student must have made arrangements with FNU for payment of all tuition and fees.
-After the passage of the aforementioned period, all Financial Aid that might have been due is forfeited. - 5.
-All students will be notified on a timely basis if they have been selected for verification, and the supporting documentation that is required.
-The institution will use as its reference, the most recent verification guide supplied by the Department of Education.
-At that time the student will be informed of the time parameters and the consequences of not completing the verification cycle.
-The institution will notify the student of the result of verification and any other documentation needed.
-The institution will assist the student in correcting any information that is inaccurate. - 6.
-If the student supplies inaccurate information on any application and refuses to correct it, after being counseled by the institution, FNU must refer this case to the Department of Education for resolution.
-Unless required by the Department of Education, no financial aid will be disbursed to the student.
+- 1. Only those students who are selected for verification by the U.S. Department of Education will be required to submit supporting documentation. - 2.
+No Title IV (Pell, Direct Loan or Campus Based) program funds will be disbursed prior to the completion of verification. - 3.
+Students must complete verification by the earlier of (i) 120 days after their last day of attendance, (ii) 120 days after the end of the academic year, or (iii) the annual deadline announced by the U.S. Department of Education (for award year 2019-2020, this deadline is September 19, 2020).
+However, in the interim, the student must have made arrangements with FNU for payment of all tuition and fees.
+If the student fails to complete verification within the required time frame, no Title IV funds will be made available to the student and the student will be responsible for the balance of any institutional charges. - 4.
+All students will be notified by email on a timely basis if they have been selected for verification, and the supporting documentation that is required.
+The institution will use as its reference, the most recent verification guide supplied by the U.S. Department of Education.
+At that time, the student will be informed of the time parameters and the consequences of not completing the verification cycle.
+The institution will notify the student by email of the results of verification and any other documentation needed.
+The institution will assist the student in correcting any information that is inaccurate. - 5.
+The University must refer to the U.S. Department of Education, Office of Inspector General (OIG) any credible information indicating that a Title IV applicant may have engaged in fraud or other criminal misconduct in connection with the Title IV programs.
+Common examples of fraud or other misconduct include but are not limited to, false claims of independent student status, false claims of citizenship, use of false identities, forgery of signatures of certifications, false statements of income.
+Unless required by the Department of Education, no financial aid will be disbursed to a student who has been referred to the OIG.